 - Create a double boiler by bringing 1-2 inches of water to a simmer in a small saucepan.

-- In the bowl of a stand mixer (make sure your bowl is heat safe - stainless steel is best), whisk the sugar and cream of tartar into the egg whites then set the bowl over your double boiler.
+- In the bowl of a stand mixer, whisk the sugar and cream of tartar into the egg whites then set the bowl over your double boiler.
 Do not let the bottom of the egg whites bowl touch the water.

 - Whisk the whites and sugar constantly until sugar is fully dissolved and mixture has thinned out (about 3-4 minutes).
 If using an instant thermometer, it should read 160°F.